-You submit your Research Paper Topic by emailing me a few sentences about it.
-You can do that at any time.
+You can do that at any time but it must be by March 8.
 I encourage you not to wait until the last minute.
 I will reply with feedback and approval or denial.
-If denied, we will work together to figure out a topic.
+If I think you are taking on too much or that you need to be have a more focused topic, we will work together to figure it out.